 2009 is over.
 2010 is here.
-As we stand here at the beginning of a New Year it is a good time to reflect on the year that is ending and look forward into the year that is soon to begin.
+As we stand here at the beginning of a New Year it is a good time to reflect on the year that is ending and look forward to the year that is soon to begin.
 It is also a good time for God’s people to take inventory of their walk with the Lord.
 We should take a very close look at where we are in our relationship with Him.
-We need to examine ourselves and see where we have been, where we are and where the Lord wants us to be.
+We need to examine ourselves and see where we have been, where we are, and where the Lord wants us to be.
 This passage gives us the opportunity and the challenge to do just that.

 Last Friday Joan and I were occupied in cleaning out one of our spare bedrooms.
 This particular room had become cluttered with a lot of things that were no longer needed.
 Of course, there were a few things in there that just needed to be relocated and in the process of our cleanup operation, we uncovered a few things that caused us to take a walk down memory lane.
 As we cleaned that room in our house, there were some things that were retained, some things that were released, and some things that were remembered.

 As I read these verses, I find that they challenge God’s children to do exactly the same thing.
-As we look at our lives in the light of these verses we are challenged to retain some things, to release others and to remember the rest.
+As we look at our lives in the light of these verses we are challenged to retain some things, to release others, and remember the rest.
 I want to open these verses today and share with you the challenges that they contain.
 I want to show you that God has a plan for your life, He wants certain things from your life, and that He has the right to demand these things from your life.
 Notice the challenges contained in these verses as I preach on the thought “An old challenge for a new year.”
+[Via Sermon Note Book]

 Read Colossians 3:1-4